 Shiny ornaments might as well be cat toys if you ask the felines.
 Whether they paw them off the tree or find them fallen, broken ornaments might slice open batting paws.
 If ingested, those shattered bits can cause internal lacerations.
 Stick to shatter-proof and non-breakable ornaments for your tree.
 Also, try to avoid hanging ornaments on the lower branches.

-Dr. Richardson suggests skipping tinsel all together as those slivers of foil secured on wire can cause internal blockages if ingested.
+Dr. Richardson suggests skipping tinsel altogether as those slivers of foil secured on a wire can cause internal blockages if ingested.
 These blockages are painful and could lead to infection.
 Try ribbon instead of tempting tinsel garlands.